LithuaniaOfficial Name: Republic of Lithuania

 - Only use taxi services arranged by phone.

 - Avoid using automatic teller machines (ATMs) in isolated or poorly lighted areas; use the buddy system and indoor bank ATMs when possible.

-VICTIMS OF CRIME: Report crime to the local police at 112.
-For social welfare emergencies such as domestic violence or child abuse, dial 112 (English speaking operators are available).
-Contact the U.S. Embassy at + (370) (5) 266-5600 or the Emergency after-hours telephone: (+370 5) 266 5500.
+Victims of Crime: Report crimes to the local police at 112, and contact the U.S. Embassy at (370) (5) 266-5500.
+For social welfare emergencies, such as domestic violence or child abuse, dial 112 (English-speaking operators are available).
 Remember that local authorities are responsible for investigating and prosecuting the crime.

 - help you find appropriate medical care

 - assist you in reporting a crime to the police

 - contact relatives or friends with your written consent